vestrel00/contacts-android/docs/dev-notes.md

 ### Groups; UI

-In newer Android versions of the native Contacts app, "groups" are now being referred to as "labels".
+In newer Android versions of the AOSP Contacts app, "groups" are now being referred to as "labels".
 However, the underlying code still uses groups.
 Google is probably just trying to make it more user friendly by calling it label instead of group.